 - Click Close to close the Action Log.

 To see more information about an indicator:

 - In the Indicator column, click Additional info.

 The Additional Information dialog box appears.

-The additional information that appears depends on whether the indicator source was a Host Sensor or a Firebox.
+The additional information that appears depends on the source of the indicator.
+The source could be a Host Sensor, a Firebox, or both.